- How do I change or declare my major?

 - Other answers

 You will need to get a change of major form from the Registrar's Office.
 This will need to be filled out, signed by the advisor in the major you are going into, and then signed by the advisor in the major you are leaving.
 You sign it and turn it in to the Registrar's Office.
 Until the form is turned in to the Registrar's Office, no change will actually occur.
+Many majors require students to attend Change of Major Info Sessions or to attend a Change of Major advising appointment prior to approving the requested change.
+For an overview of each major's processes, check out our Change of Major information.

 Click the following links to find more information about minors and certificates.
 See the advisor in the appropriate school to learn more about the program.
 Some schools require that you sign up with them to register for the minor or certificate.
 Regardless, it is recommended that you talk to the appropriate advisor once you are interested.